-CBSE 12th result 2018: IPL, AIIMS exam; 4 reasons students don’t want results today
+CBSE 12th result 2018: Why students don’t want Inter results to release today?

 AIIMS MBBS exam: Students appearing for their medical exam might not want to get disturbed for their entrance exams scheduled to be held on Saturday and Sunday.
 CBSE marks may distract them.
 It may give them a boost or may go against their plans.
 How happy they will be if they find the result to release on Monday.

 Vacation plans: So is it hills or some exotic location abroad you are planning?
 Hold down.
 Today is the result day and your bags are packed.
-Don’t panic, your family loves you and no matter what you score, you will get a chance to travel with them
+Don’t panic, your family loves you and no matter what you score, you will get a chance to travel with them.

 Relative overdose: By now all your uncle-aunties, bua-fufa, mausi-mausa must have spread your roll number among all your relatives.
 After all, they need to know what have you have been doing throughout the year and what will be your future.
 Let it be, you just focus on your next move.